Harlestone Village Institute

 We have a full music and alcohol licence and we are completely flexible on bar arrangements.
 You can supply the alcohol or we can stock the bar and serve or sell it for an hourly fee.
 All music and alcohol consumption must stop by 23:00.
-This usually means last drinks at 23:15 and last dance at 23:30.
-The 23:45 cut-off point is strightly enforced.
+This usually means last drinks at 22:45 and last dance at 22:50.
+The 23:00 cut-off point is strightly enforced.
 Mobile reception in the area is poor and taxis should be pre-booked for 23:15.
 A SatNav is unlikely to find the hall, so please follow the map and directions at the bottom of this page.

 The fund raising and events held, enables the trustees to offer the following benefits to the village: